Your car’s interior can quickly become filled with dirt, food, and more.

 Materials You’ll Need

-Vacuum.
-This vacuum by Armor All is perfect for car cleaning.
+- Vacuum.
+This cordless hand vacuum by Black & Decker is perfect for car cleaning.
 It is small, powerful, and capable of cleaning dry AND wet debris.

 Remember to follow the specific instructions on your own products.

 - Remove large items and vacuum loose dirt.
 This will remove as much dirt as possible before shampooing the surface.